swch/strivve-docs-nextjs/public/markdown/help.md

 In the FI list, you can view the FIs by Active, Inactive, or All.

-Upon downloading the FI report, the is an Active/Inactive column included with each FI row.
+Upon downloading the FI report, there is an Active/Inactive column included with each FI row.